-What are the differences between bed bugs vs mites?
-Definitely, no infestation from any of bed bugs or mites is good.
+What are the differences between bed bugs vs. mites?
+No infestation from any of the bed bugs or mites is good.
 But exterminating them requires that you know their differences.

 Bed bugs: On size, bed bugs will grow to about 1/4 of an inch (1 – 6.8 mm) in length – adults measure 5 mm to 7 mm – an apple seed’s size in length.

-Mites: Mites have unsegmented body and length of their body is 0.2 mm – many of these bugs measure under 1 mm.
+Mites: Mites have an unsegmented body, and the length of their body is 0.2 mm – many of these bugs measure under 1 mm.
 Velvet mites are 6 mm to 8 mm in length and are bright-colored with fine hairs.

 Baby bed bugs (Nymphs) are colorless/ semi-translucent or translucent-tan after hatching but will turn brownish on maturing.
-When you squish bed bugs, they’ll leaves a red blood stain and some bad odor.
+When you squish bed bugs, they’ll leave a red bloodstain and some terrible odor.

-Mites: Mite’s color have different colors including reddish-brown, brown, tan – or a mixture of colors, some species are green, blue, or bright-red.
+Mites: Mite’s color has different colors, including reddish-brown, brown, tan – or a mixture of colors; some species are green, blue, or bright red.
 Larvae mites (arachnids) are red (natural pigment).

-The sarcoptidae (scbies mites or mange mites) are about 120 species.
+The sarcoptic (scabies mites or mange mites) are about 120 species.
 These species are pale-brown and tiny in size.
 Read also; Ear mites treatment.

-Mites: These arachnids will have pincer-looking mouth-parts, no antennae, and 4 pairs of legs.
-Mites have 1 body segments but the shape is different in various species.
+Mites: These arachnids will have pincer-looking mouth-parts, no antennae, and four pairs of legs.
+Mites have one body segment, but the shape is different in various species.

-Their pear-shaped, rounded, and soft body is covered by pale hairs that’re fine.
-As noted above mites (with their unsegmented body) are 0.04 inches.
+Their pear-shaped, rounded, and soft body is covered by pale hairs that’s fine.
+As noted above, mites (with their unsegmented body) are 0.04 inches.

 2. Natural habitats

-Bed bugs will mainly hide in tiny crevices and cracks that’re around the human sleeping and living areas.
+Bed bugs will mainly hide in tiny crevices and cracks around human sleeping and living areas.
 You’ll find them on furniture crevices, upholstery, wallpaper, and baseboards.

 Further, you may find bed bugs under seats in trains, buses, and other cars.
 They could also occupy alternative or temporary habitats like backpacks, luggage, and fabrics.

-Mites mainly live as parasites on animals and plants including fungi.
-The mites are in caves, thermal springs, salt or fresh water, ornamental plants, agricultural crops, pastures, and forests.
+Mites mainly live as parasites on animals and plants, including fungi.
+The mites are in caves, thermal springs, salt or freshwater, ornamental plants, crops, pastures, and forests.

 The mites will live in leaf litter and other organic debris.
 However, dust mites love moist and dark places such as cushions, pillows, and mattresses.